MrDanii/products-store-launcher/README.md

 # Products Store Backend
 This Launcher creates a container that runs various services to run Application Backend.
-All services were mounted in Docker Containers
+All services were mounted in Docker Containers.

 #### It runs following services: